Final-Hawk/Policies-Be-Gone/README.md

-  I AM NOT RESPONIBLE FOR ANY HARM DONE TO YOUR PC, Although tested on mulitiple pcs with no error, i still need to say this to proect myself
+  I AM NOT RESPONIBLE FOR ANY HARM DONE TO YOUR PC, Although tested on mulitiple pcs with no error, i still need to say this to protect myself